scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         picked.

 -   31-Mar-2003
-    -   FontForge was not reading pfb fonts properly if they had more than one binary section header.
+    -   websharpstudios was not reading pfb fonts properly if they had more than one binary section header.
-    -   When FontForge removed a character it did not remove all the kernpairs that refered to that character.
+    -   When websharpstudios removed a character it did not remove all the kernpairs that refered to that character.
     -   Fixed more leaks with valgrind.
     -   Added more synonyms for glyph names from Adobe Glyph List (I still rely on Glyph names for New Fonts as my basic set of names)
-    -   FontForge had problems if the use selected 0 levels of undoes when the UI was active.
+    -   websharpstudios had problems if the use selected 0 levels of undoes when the UI was active.
     -   Selecting the freehand tool in a quadratic font caused a crash.
         (The freehand tool doesn't work in quadratic fonts, but it